 The balance between what is enough and what is too much is a constant battle we all fight with most everything in life, but how much is too much?
-Most golfers do not have enough time to practice or play as much as they would like.
+As most golfers try to achieve their ultimate golf success experiences, determining how much time to practice is difficult.
+Why, because most golfers do not have enough time to practice or play as much as they would like.
 But some seem to head into the opposite direction, consuming themselves with golf in what some would consider an extreme.
 But isn’t one of the enjoyments of learning the experience of understanding your extreme parameters and finding what is best for you?

 I had the unique pleasure to share some time with a great young man who visited the area with family and decided he wanted to learn more about golf and the role it could play in his life.
 During the time we shared together, extremes were the norm.
 Whether it be an absolutely horrible golf shot or the best shot of his life, the determination and perseverance of this young man was enlightening to witness yet very real in the struggles all golfers experience.
 His continual inner battle was whether or not to continue practicing a particular golf shot after hitting a great shot to see if he could perform it again, or go on to a different golf skill and try to conquer it.
 Regardless of his decision, the goal was to never go on to a different golf skill within his golf lesson until he felt the shot he just hit is one that he could remember, and try to obtain again another day.
 This was his decision, not mine, which was impressive to say the least.
 Not too many golfers, of any age, have that type of wisdom, never the less the courage to use that wisdom in a productive manner.
 And for someone who battles the daily task of balancing ADHD as he decides upon the path his life will take, this made his efforts all that more impressive to me.